- Travel from central London to Greenwich by riverboat, train, Tube and DLR.

 Trains to Greenwich

-Travel to Greenwich station on a quick train journey from central London with Southeastern.
+Travel to Greenwich station on a quick train journey from central London with Southeastern and Thameslink.

 From Greenwich train station, it’s just a five-minute walk to the heart of the village – taking you past many tempting Greenwich restaurants.
 If you’re heading directly for the Royal Observatory Greenwich, the Planetarium or the National Maritime Museum, earmark a good spot for lunch or dinner on your way.